These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning sleep disorders and daytime hypersomnolence

-Why: Brain tumors and their treatment frequently cause insomnia, hypersomnia, sleep apnea, and daytime sleep attacks.
+Brain tumors and their treatment frequently cause insomnia, hypersomnia, sleep apnea, and daytime sleep attacks.
 These are captured on the DBQ as separate checkboxes and can support additional ratings if not already service-connected.

-Do this instead: Report all sleep disturbances: 'I have insomnia, I wake multiple times per night, I fall asleep involuntarily during the day, I have been diagnosed with sleep apnea requiring a CPAP machine.'
+Instead: Report all sleep disturbances: 'I have insomnia, I wake multiple times per night, I fall asleep involuntarily during the day, I have been diagnosed with sleep apnea requiring a CPAP machine.'
 Bring documentation of sleep studies if available.

 Impact: Separate sleep disorder ratings under the CNS DBQ; potentially 30-50% additional ratings